christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Alexander the Great: Scythian prince who was the son of Ateas the Scythian aka Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
     In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
 "Gupta" = Hidden).
-The Mourya name is a cognate of "Mithra".).
+Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros.
 "Aži-ander": Aži
     (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
 Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years, proves that the name Alexander was a Scythian title for kings.
     Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
 He did not die in Babylon.
 He "became a god" by undergoing a ritual transformation in the ziggurat.
 He then re-emerged in the East with a new identity.
 Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the
     Molossian tribe, claimed to have been impregnated by the god Zeus Ammon disguised as a serpent.
 Alexander's fathers name Philip was a title.
 It is Greek for "lover of horses" which is a direct translation of a Scythian royal title.
 Alexander also married the Scythian princess Roxana.
-Alxanders campaign was not a conquest.
+Alexanders campaign was not a conquest.
 It was a religious reconquest and administrative reorganization of a fracturing empire.
 -   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Gaumata Bardya (Cyrus the Great's son).
 -   Marcion of Sinope: Markianos of Alexandria.
 The association with Sinope came from Aquila of Sinope who was a disciple of Rabbi Akiva.
 Are the two the same?
 Probably.